The Atlantic: Praise, retractions, legal issues, and controversies

-Ownership
+Ownership and editors

-By its third year, it was published by the noted Boston publishing house Ticknor and Fields (later to become part of Houghton Mifflin), based in the city known for literary culture.
-The magazine was purchased in 1908 by its then editor, Ellery Sedgwick, but remained in Boston.
+By its third year, it was published by Boston publishing house Ticknor and Fields, which later became part of Houghton Mifflin, based in the city known for literary culture.
+The magazine was purchased in 1908 by editor at the time, Ellery Sedgwick, and remained in Boston.

 In 1980, the magazine was acquired by Mortimer Zuckerman, property magnate and founder of Boston Properties, who became its chairman.
-On September 27, 1999, Zuckerman transferred ownership of the magazine to David G. Bradley, owner of the National Journal Group, which focused on news of Washington, D.C., and government.
+On September 27, 1999, Zuckerman transferred ownership of the magazine to David G. Bradley, owner of the National Journal Group, which focused on Washington, D.C. and federal government news.
 Bradley had promised that the magazine would stay in Boston for the foreseeable future, as it did for the next five-and-a-half years.

 In April 2005, however, the publishers announced that the editorial offices would be moved from their longtime home at 77 North Washington Street in Boston to join the company's advertising and circulation divisions in Washington, D.C.
-Later in August, Bradley told The New York Observer that the move was not made to save money—near-term savings would be $200,000–$300,000, a relatively small amount that would be swallowed by severance-related spending—but instead would serve to create a hub in Washington where the top minds from all of Bradley's publications could collaborate under the Atlantic Media Company umbrella.
-Few of the Boston staff agreed to move, and Bradley embarked on an open search for a new editorial staff.
+Later in August, Bradley told The New York Observer that the move was not made to save money—near-term savings would be $200,000–$300,000, a relatively small amount that would be swallowed by severance-related spending—but instead would serve to create a hub in Washington, D.C., where the top minds from all of Bradley's publications could collaborate under the Atlantic Media Company umbrella.
+Few of the Boston staff agreed to move, and Bradley then commenced an open search for a new editorial staff.

-In 2006, Bradley hired James Bennet as editor-in-chief; he had been the Jerusalem bureau chief for The New York Times.
-He also hired writers, including Jeffrey Goldberg and Andrew Sullivan.
-Jay Lauf joined the organization as publisher and vice-president in 2008; as of 2017, he was publisher and president of Quartz.
+In 2006, Bradley hired James Bennet, the Jerusalem bureau chief for The New York Times, as editor-in-chief.
+Bradley also hired Jeffrey Goldberg and Andrew Sullivan as writers for the magazine.

+In 2008, Jay Lauf joined the organization as publisher and vice-president; as of 2017, he was publisher and president of Quartz.

-Bennet and Bob Cohn became co-presidents of The Atlantic in early 2014, and Cohn became the publication's sole president in March 2016 when Bennet was tapped to lead The New York Times's editorial page.
+In early 2014, Bennet and Bob Cohn became co-presidents of The Atlantic, and Cohn became the publication's sole president in March 2016 when Bennet was tapped to lead The New York Times's editorial page.
 Jeffrey Goldberg was named editor-in-chief in October 2016.

-On July 28, 2017, The Atlantic announced that billionaire investor and philanthropist Laurene Powell Jobs (the widow of former Apple Inc. chairman and CEO Steve Jobs) had acquired majority ownership through her Emerson Collective organization, with a staff member of Emerson Collective, Peter Lattman, being immediately named as vice chairman of The Atlantic.
+On July 28, 2017, The Atlantic announced that Laurene Powell Jobs (the widow of former Apple Inc. chairman and CEO Steve Jobs) had acquired majority ownership through her Emerson Collective organization, with a staff member of Emerson Collective, Peter Lattman, being immediately named as vice chairman of The Atlantic.
 David G. Bradley and Atlantic Media retained a minority share position in this sale.

+In May 2019, technology journalist Adrienne LaFrance became executive editor.

+In December 2020, former Wired editor-in-chief Nicholas Thompson was named CEO of The Atlantic.

+In 2022, The Atlantic moved its offices to The Wharf in Washington, D.C.'s Southwest Waterfront neighborhood.